svendahlstrand/10-print-game-boy/10-pretty.md

 ### Character data (tiles)

 Here are the actual graphical characters (tiles) that will be printed to
 screen: backslash and slash.
-With the current pallette `0` represents white and `3` represents black.
-The Game Boy is capable of showing four different shades of grey, or green actually.
+With the current palette `0` represents white and `3` represents black.
+The Game Boy is capable of showing four different shades of grey.
+Or is it green?

 ```assembly
 SECTION "Character data (tiles)", ROM0